pierrecholhot/icon-fonts/README.md

 - `@import` the `scss/less/css` files from `bower_components`
 	Example: `import "./bower_components/<WHATEVER-YOU-CALLED-THE-REPO>/dist/styles/brand-icons.css"`

-- Optionally `@import "font-face.css"` for the font declaration.
+- Optionally `@import "./bower_components/<WHATEVER-YOU-CALLED-THE-REPO>/dist/styles/font-face.css"` for the font declaration.
-	Otherwise you will have to declare it yourself to point towards the fonts
+	Otherwise you will have to declare it yourself to point towards the fonts in bower_components

 - Copy font-files using your builder
 	Example: `gulp.src('./bower_components/<WHATEVER-YOU-CALLED-THE-REPO>/dist/fonts/*').pipe(gulp.dest('./public'))`